Internal Testnet v0.2

 Bitcoin and blockchain technologies have proven to be a phenomenal success.
 The underlying techniques hold huge promise to change the future of financial transactions, and eventually, the way people and companies compute, collaborate, and interact.
 At the same time, the current Bitcoin-like proof-of-work based blockchain systems are facing many challenges.

 We propose a new approach to constructing energy-efficient blockchain protocols.
 More concretely, we develop proof-of-stake based, scalable blockchain protocols in the open network setting

 Fractal Platform Pitch Deck

 Fractal platform is a commercial-scale DApps platform.
 At the heart of Fractal is iChing consensus, a secure and eco-friendly proof-of-stake protocol.
 It is also a natural mimic of Bitcoin consensus, the only type that stands the test of time.
 On top of iChing, Fractal provides unique layer-0 scaling solution, called BackPackers.
 BackPackers can deliver 1,000x more transactions than legacy blockchain as well as near-optimal confirmation time.
 Finally, Fractal supports full-fledged WebAssembly in multiple programming languages and modular, composable, and interoperable principles at every step to make building DApps a truly simple task that anyone can do.

 Lei Fan, Ph.D.Co-founder & CTO

 Dr. Lei Fan is an Associate Professor at School of Cyber Security, Shanghai Jiaotong University (SJTU).
 He received his Ph.D. in Engineering from SJTU.
 His research interest includes cryptography, consensus protocols, and data mining.
 He has extensive experience in software development and project management.

 Jonathan Katz, Ph.D.Co-founder & CEO

 Thang N. Dinh, Ph.D.Co-founder & Scientist

-Thang N. Dinh is an assistant professor in Virginia Commonwealth University.
+Thang N. Dinh is an associate professor in Virginia Commonwealth University.
 He received his Ph.D. in Computer Engineering at University of Florida in 2013.
-His research interest include Blockchain Optimization, billion-scale network analytics, and Mass-marketing Science.
+His research interest includes Blockchain Optimization, billion-scale network analytics, and Mass-marketing Science.
 He has published more than 60 papers, with 3 best paper awards and nominations, in top venues including SIGMETRICS, MOBICOM, MOBISYS, SIGMOD, and ICDM.
 He was a co-founder and CTO of EthosU, a start-up on a next-generation social network for youths.